Mrcubix/OTD.EnhancedOutputMode/README.md

 - Add support for touch for supported tablets
 - Has support for the base OpenTabletDriver output modes as well as VoiD's (Windows Ink & Vmulti)

+## Known issues caused by displaying images

+- Tablet Coil whine when displays are active,
+- Large amount of chatter get generated.

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/Mrcubix/OTD.EnhancedOutputMode/releases/latest)